Skip to main content

 info

-Syntasso Kratix Enterprise requires cert-manager to be installed on the cluster.
+Syntasso Kratix Enterprise requires cert-manager to be installed on the cluster unless your are configuring custom certificates.
 Please refer to its documentation for installation instructions.

 To install SKE operator using the Helm chart, start by adding the Syntasso Helm repository: